nhays89/ABC/README.md

 Please note that this is an example of a solution; other valid solutions will also be accepted.<br>
 ## Solution
 ### Idea
-To begin, generate a string, s, of length N that contains K pairs given the above definition of a pair by inserting characters from the set {C, B, A}
-beginning with 'C' then 'B' then 'A' logging the length of the sequence, the number of total pairs, and the current character in the sequence at each step until either the length of s has reached N, or the number of pairs of the sequence have reached or exceeded K, in which case the last character
+To begin, generate a string, s, of length N by prepending characters from the set {C, B, A} to s beginning with 'C' then 'B' then 'A' logging the count of each character, the length of the sequence, the number of total pairs, and the current character in the sequence at each step until either the length of s has reached N, or the number of pairs of the sequence have reached or exceeded K, in which case the last character